 #1 Figurative Language

 Have students create a word cloud with onomatopoeic words.
-The word onomatopoeia must be added to the word list four to five times for it to appear larger than the others on the finished product.
-The definition for onomatopoeia must be added to the list three to four times, so it will be larger than the word onomatopoeia yet smaller than the other words.
+The word onomatopoeia must be added to the word list four to five times to appear larger than the others on the finished product.
+The definition for onomatopoeia must be added to the list three to four times so that it will be larger than the word onomatopoeia yet smaller than the other words.

 Idioms and/or Proverbs

 Have students select a topic that relates to something they have been studying.
-For example, if you are reading The Mouse and the Motorcycle or The Tales of Despereaux, you might select mice.
+For example, if you read The Mouse and the Motorcycle or The Tales of Despereaux, you might select mice.
 Students should research to find a list of idioms or proverbs relating to their topic.
 Make a word web in the shape of your topic.
-The example above was created using Tagxedo using idioms and proverbs related to cats.
+This example was created using Tagxedo, using idioms and proverbs related to cats.

 #2 Classroom Favorites

 Create a word cloud with student favorites.
-This could be everything from best school lunch, favorite ball teams, most liked class read novels, etc.
+Topics could be everything from best school lunch, favorite ball teams, most liked class read novels, etc.

 #4 Prefixes or Suffixes

-This simple word cloud contains four prefixes with a list of 3 to 4 words beginning with each prefix.
+This simple word cloud contains four prefixes with a list of 3–4 words beginning with each prefix.
 My fourth-grade students created word clouds like this one.

 #5 Root Words